-You are subject to the local laws of Panama, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular services charter.
+Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and include lengthy prison sentences served in local jails.
 Possessing even a very small quantity of illegal drugs or being in the company of someone using illegal drugs are grounds for arrest.
 More information:

 Panama law requires that you carry identification documentation at all times.